nbirillo/hyperstyle-analyze/analysis/src/python/evaluation/issues_statistics/README.md

 **Required arguments:**

-- `solutions_file_path` — path to xlsx-file or csv-file with inspected code samples to filter low measure issues.
+- `solutions_file_path` — path to xlsx-file or csv-file with code samples to inspect.

 **Optional arguments:**